> >

 2. SSCX thing

 Added by Sebastian.
-Last updated over 8 years ago.
+Last updated almost 10 years ago.

-As of about 11 years ago, Sebastian has indicated that they no longer own this bike.
+As of over 12 years ago, Sebastian has indicated that they no longer own this bike.

 8 Comments